 Design Incorporated is a full service creative agency and public sector advertising specialist.
 Founded in 1997 and based in Surrey, they provide a full range of print, digital and OOH advertising solutions.

 The agency has a proud relationship with Surrey Police, having supported them on a number of advertising campaigns.
-This has included difficult subjects such as Child Sexual Abuse, Domestic Abuse and Coercive control as well as campaigns regarding burglary prevention and recruitment.
+This has included difficult subjects such as Child Sexual Abuse, Domestic Abuse and Coercive control as well as campaigns regarding cannabis candy, burglary prevention and recruitment.
 Example of these campaigns can be seen here.